Please use the menu below to navigate the article sections:

 That’s it!
 You now know how to work out your AWS IP ranges and have created your custom Amazon VPC.
 You have three private subnets in your VPC into which you can launch your AWS resources such as Amazon EC2 instances.

-To learn more about Amazon VPC and watch how to create a VPC and public and private subnets, please check out the video below from our YouTube channel:
+To learn more about Amazon VPC and watch how to create a VPC and public and private subnets, please check out this video from our YouTube channel.

 Some useful references: